How do I book you for my wedding?

 Yes, I am happy to play outside, as long as the weather cooperates and the harp is protected from the elements and placed in the shade.
 All outdoor weddings require a back-up location to be available and used in case of inclement weather.

 Will you play on the beach?

 Yes!
 All beach weddings are performed on the Laurel Leaf lever harp or the BlevinSong lever harp.
 The BlevinSong harp is raised on legs and can be placed directly on the sand.
+This is the harp that flies with me for all destination weddings.
 To have the Laurel Leaf harp, you need to provide a solid surface (such as a section of dance floor, plywood, or a folded card table) on which to place the harp.
 Some form of shade is also required (a large beach umbrella works well).